codewithkyle/pslib-vs-itext/test-1/readme.md

 >[!WARNING]
 >Take the timing results with a 50lb bag of industrial salt.
-Rust should (almost) always be faster than C#.
+Rust should always be faster than C#.

 ## Round 1
 | | Time | Output Size |